 Certain of these unobservable inputs will (in isolation) have a directionally consistent impact on the fair value of the instrument for a given change in that input.
 Alternatively, the fair value of the instrument may move in an opposite direction for a given change in another input.
 Where multiple inputs are used within the valuation technique of an asset or liability, a change in one input in a certain direction may be offset by an opposite change in another input having a potentially muted impact to the overall fair value of that particular instrument.
-Additionally, a change in one unobservable input (that is, changes in certain inputs are interrelated with one another), which may counteract or magnify the fair value impact.
+Additionally, a change in one unobservable input may result in a change to another unobservable input (that is, changes in certain inputs are interrelated with one another), which may counteract or magnify the fair value impact.